APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

         - It then converts the processed text into embeddings using Azure OpenAI Service.
         - This function could be triggered by a queue message or by the completion of the first function.

-    - **ApiQnA**: When a user submits a search query, it triggers this Azure Function.
+    - **ApiQnA**: When a user submits a search query, this Azure Function is triggered.
 This function performs several crucial steps:

         - It processes the user's query, potentially cleaning or formatting it.
         - It performs a vector search using the query against the stored embeddings.